ionic-team/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/auth-service.md

 We now have our OIDC provider properly configured.
 We also have Ionic Auth Connect installed in our application with a configuration to match that of our OIDC provider.
 It is time to implement the overall authentication flow in our application.
 To do this, we will need to perform the following tasks:

-- create an Authentication Service that extends Ionic Auth Connect
+- modify the `AuthenticationService` to extend Ionic Auth Connect
 - modify the login page to perform the login
-- modify the tab1 page to get authentication information from Auth Connect and to perform the logout
+- modify the Information page to get authentication information from Auth Connect and to perform the logout
 - update the auth interceptor to append the access token to the Authentication header as a bearer token
 - update the route guard to determine if the user is authenticated or not and respond accordingly